B.A. University of California, Riverside M.A. California State University, Chico Ph.D. Michigan State University

 Mailing: Box 358530, 18115 Campus Way NE, Bothell, WA 98011

-My research occupies a central issue for both interdisciplinary and community-based scholarship: in what ways do individuals and communities engage in collective action efforts to effectively advocate for community change and address structural inequalities within their communities?
+My research seeks to answer the question: in what ways do individuals and communities engage collectively with the goal of addressing social and community change?
 This focus has led to several research projects currently underway that focus on understanding the relationship between relational aspects of community life and the ability of those relationships to potentiate collective action processes.
 As such, this interest has manifested primarily in understanding the relationships both within and between community action organizations and how these relationships can facilitate collective action processes.
 As such, I am currently leading a multi-faceted research project to specifically investigate these issues.

 Langhout, R. D., Collins, C. R., & Ellison, E. R. (Forthcoming).
 Examining Relational Empowerment for Elementary School Students in a yPAR Program.
 American Journal of Community Psychology.